CodeKarmaDev/CodeKarmaWebsite/_services/GeneralWebDevelopment.md

 slug: general
 per: Per day
 description: "
-This is option is good for its:
+This is option is good for its adaptable scope.

-- Adaptable scope.

-- Pay as you go."
+"
 order: 3
 ---